-5) Select the language, edition, and architecture (64-bit or 32-bit) for Windows system.
+5) Select the language, edition, and architecture (64-bit or 32-bit) for the Windows system.

-6) Choose your prefered media.
-If you choose USB flash drive, make sure you have a blank USB flash drive with at least 8GB of space.
+6) Choose your preferred media.
+If you choose a USB flash drive, make sure you have a blank USB flash drive with at least 8GB of space.

 1) Turn on your device.